HGVInsurance.co.nz

 The verdict

-For any working HGV — particularly late-model units, specialist vehicles (logging trucks, tankers, refrigerated units), and owner-operated trucks where the vehicle is the whole business — agreed value is essential.
-Don't insure on market value.
-The premium difference is modest; the protection difference is enormous.
+For any working HGV — particularly late-model units, specialist vehicles, and owner-operated trucks where the vehicle is the whole business — agreed value is essential.
+Do not insure on market value.
+The premium difference is modest; the protection difference at total loss is enormous.

 Specialist in heavy vehicle insurance with extensive experience in commercial transport risk management.
 Connected with specialist HGV brokers across the country.